Acostan13/JavaScript-Algorithms-And-Data-Structures/Algorithms and Problem Solving Patterns/Problem Solving Patterns.md

 ## Sliding Window Pattern

-This pattern involves creating a window which can either be an array or number from one position to another Depending on a certain condition, the window either increases or closes (and a new window is created) Very useful for keeping track of a subset of data in an array/string etc.
+This pattern involves creating a **window** which can either be an array or number from one position to another.
+Depending on a certain condition, the window either increases or closes (and a new window is created).
+Very useful for keeping track of a subset of data in an array/string etc.

 ### Example

-Write a function called maxSubarraySum which accepts an array of integers and a number called n.
+Write a function called maxSubarraySum which accepts an array of integers and a number called _n_.
 The function should calculate the maximum sum of n consecutive elements in the array.

 ```JavaScript
 maxSubarraySum([1,2,5,2,8,1,5],2) // 10